martin-ng/TriviaQuiz/README.md

 ## Future Updates

+1. Leverage local storage to cache the user's scores.
-1. Implement a leaderboard system where the user can view his/her best scores.
+1. Implement a high-score system where the user can view his/her best scores.
 2. Refine the user experience further by improving the overall styling of the application.

-## If there is a need to scale
+## If there is a need create a server and scale..

 1. Design a back-end to handle multiple users concurrently.